Lahaina residents reckon with destruction, loss as arduous search for victims continues

 Some who have been reported missing have been found.
 Weintraub said Wednesday that about 60 people sheltering on a single property during the fire who survived had initially been listed as unaccounted for.

+The Lahaina fire has destroyed or damaged at least 2,200 structures, about 86% of which were residential, according to numbers released over the weekend from the University of Hawaii's Pacific Disaster Center.

-The Hawaii attorney general's office has launched an investigation into the local government response leading up to and after the wildfires erupted on Aug.
+The exact cause of the wildfires is still unknown.
+The Hawaii attorney general's office has launched an investigation into the local government response leading up to and after they broke out on Aug.
 8. CBS News has learned that Herman Andaya, chief of the Maui Emergency Management Agency, had no background in disaster response.
-Maui Now reported in 2017 that he was hired over 40 other qualified applicants.
+Local news site Maui Now reported in 2017 that he was hired over 40 other qualified applicants.

 Survivors said most residents were not evacuated, and many waited days for help to arrive.
-None of the island's warning sirens sounded for evacuation, and with power knocked out and no television or radio, residents reported receiving no text alerts.
+None of the island's warning sirens sounded for evacuation.

+When asked Wednesday by reporters if he regrets not activating the sirens, Andaya responded, "I do not."

+"The public is trained to seek higher ground in the event that the sirens are sounded," Andaya said, noting that the sirens are generally used to warn of tsunamis or approaching storms.

 FEMA now has about 600 personnel on the island to aid in search and recovery efforts, said Marcus Coleman, director of the Department of Homeland Security Center for Faith-Based and Neighborhood Partnerships, on Wednesday.